microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/channel-delete-members.md

 ### <a name="request"></a>Solicitação

-Este é um exemplo da solicitação.
+Veja a seguir um exemplo de uma solicitação.

 # <a name="http"></a>[HTTP](#tab/http)